eloyfelix/RDKitMinimalLib.jl/README.md

-# RDKitMinimalLib wrapper for the Julia programming language
+# RDKitMinimalLib.jl

-This is very experimental and it can break (and will probably do).
-This package contains Julia librdkitcffi wrappers using ccall.
+Unofficial wraps for the yet to be released librdkitcffi library.
+This package should be considered experimental.
+The API is not yet stable and may change from release to release.

 ## to install (requires Julia ≥ 1.6):